Lukao188/DevOps-Task/Files/README.md

 # Implementation Steps

 ## Pre-Requisites:
-- Taking into consideration that this will be run on Windows OS.
+- This document is taking into consideration that this will be run on the Windows OS.
 - Install Docker Desktop following instructions from: https://docs.docker.com/docker-for-windows/install/
 - Install Git Bash from: https://git-scm.com/downloads
 - Clone this repository via `git clone https://github.com/Lukao188/DevOps-Task.git` or Download the files into a folder.